-Keith Mussar, Vice President, Regulatory Affairs & Co-Chair Food Committee
+Keith Mussar, Vice President, Regulatory Affairs and Chair, Food Committee

 Keith is a consumer product and food safety specialist with over 30 years experience in food manufacturing, marketing, supply chain management and regulatory affairs.
 Prior to joining I.E.Canada, Keith held corporate management positions with Kraft-General Foods, Labatt Brewing Company, the Weston Foods Group and Cadbury Schweppes.

 In his role with I.E.Canada, Keith works closely with Health Canada, the Canadian Food Inspection Agency, Agriculture Canada, Environment Canada and the U.S. FDA and USDA to advance the interests of the food import and export sectors.
 In 2010 Keith was appointed by Health Canada to co-chair the Health Canada Food Regulatory Advisory Committee.
 Since 2007 he has served as the food industry’s advisor to the Health Canada Environmental Assessment Working Group and as the industry’s representative on the National Chemicals Management Plan Stakeholder Advisory Council.
 He represented the Canadian food sector on the Standards Council of Canada multi-stakeholder groups that developed the Canadian national standard for the labelling of genetically engineered foods, the production and labelling of organic food and food safety.